-The successful candidate will be responsible for leading the Maths Department and teaching Maths in the Upper School (Years 5 to 8).
-You will be leading a team that supports each other to plan and provide an inclusive, innovative and inspiring learning environment in ways which are consistently challenging and enriching, and seizing every opportunity to celebrate every child's effort and achievement.
+The successful candidate will be responsible for teaching a class and will be working collegiately and collaboratively as part of the Middle School Team or Upper School Team.
+You will be strongly supported to plan and provide an inclusive, innovative and inspiring learning environment in ways which are consistently challenging and enriching, and seizing every opportunity to celebrate every child's effort and achievement.

-This is a great opportunity for a creative teacher to join our community.
+This is a great opportunity for a passionate and creative teacher to join our community.
 We are looking for a person who can quickly generate vision, confidence and respect and who is capable of fostering highly positive working relationships with children, parents and colleagues.